-Figure 2: Controlled tipping mechanics combined with the incline plane.
+Figure [2]: Controlled tipping mechanics combined with the incline plane.
 The moment force created at the apex of the tooth M = F x d.

-Dr. Graham Thatcher has been working to perfect an inclined plane device that is non-intrusive to the rest of the patient's mouth with a height, size, and angle of incline that is patient-specific [2].
+Dr. Graham Thatcher has been working to perfect an inclined plane device that is non-intrusive to the rest of the patient's mouth with a height, size and angle of incline that is patient-specific [2].
 Figure 3 shows the incline plane device attached to two teeth of the mandibular jaw, with built-in incline plane ramps on the sides.
-To produce this device, Dr. Graham first takes a Computed Tomography (CT) scan of the canines' jaw.
-Then, this data is saved in the Digital Imaging and Communications in Medicine (DICOM) format, and the file is outsourced to a software engineer to produce a 3D printed version of the patient's jaw.
+In order to produce this device,

+Dr. Graham first takes a Computed Tomography (CT) scan of the canines' jaw.
+Then, this data is saved in the Digital Imaging and Communications in Medicine (DICOM) format, and the file is used to produce a 3D printed version of the patient's jaw.
 Using the printed jaw as a reference, Dr. Thatcher carves out an initial mold of the incline plane using a bis-acryl composite material.
-This carved model is sent to a software engineer who uses software to transform the hand-carved incline plane model into a 3D printable model.
-The Fall 2020 BME Design group printed this device in Dental LT resin, however, it was not able to withstand the bite force and this material broke after two weeks of treatment [9].
+A software engineer then creates a 3D model of the hand carved incline plane with a series of adjustments to produce a final printable incline plane.
+The BME 2020 group printed this device in Dental LT resin, however, it was not able to withstand the bite force and this material broke after two weeks of treatment.